kipland-m/BluegrassDocs/my-website/docs/environment_setup.md

 **[Python Download](https://www.python.org/downloads/)**

 Python is the programming language of choice for the Interject API server.
-If you are not familiar with Python (I'd hope so), then you must download the Python interpreter onto your machine in order to execute Python code.
+If you are not familiar with Python (I'd hope you are), then you must download the Python interpreter onto your machine in order to execute Python code.

 ## Python Packages